rendyanthony/gitlab-ssh-proxy/README.md

 command="/usr/local/bin/gitlab-shell-proxy key-1",no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQDJEO... username@hostname
 ```

 The SSH server will see the updated command and execute `gitlab-shell-proxy`.
-This script will run `ssh` again and execute the orginal binary `/opt/.../bin/gitlab-shell`, effectively creating a proxy to the GitLab container.
+This script will `ssh` to the container and execute the actual binary `/opt/.../bin/gitlab-shell`, effectively creating a proxy to the GitLab container.

 For this to work, the `git` user in the host would need to have an `authorized_key` in the GitLab container.
 Therefore copy its public key file into `/gitlab-data/ssh/authorized_keys` in the container.
 We also need to adjust the file permission as Open SSH is quite strict about it.